• Skip to primary navigation

 Instructions

 • Drain the tomatoes in a wire strainer, removing as many of the seeds as possible.
 Add the tomatoes and remaining sauce ingredients to the bowl of a food processor fitted with a steel blade.
 Process until smooth, about 30 seconds.
-Transfer to medium bowl or container and refrigerate until ready to use.
+Transfer to a medium bowl or container and refrigerate until ready to use.

 Pizza

-• Carefully slide reusable parchment with pizza onto stone and bake until crust is well browned and cheese is bubbly and beginning to brown, 8 to 10 minutes.
-Remove pizza and place on wire rack for 5 minutes before slicing and serving.
-Repeat with remaining pizza ingredients.
-Yield: Three 12-inch pizzas.
+• Carefully slide the reusable parchment with the pizza onto the stone and bake until the crust is well browned, and the cheese is bubbly and beginning to brown for 8 to 10 minutes.
+Remove the pizza and place on a wire rack for 5 minutes before slicing and serving.
+Repeat with the remaining pizza ingredients.

 We have found that whole pizzas that are cooked for a minute less can be frozen and reheated later on.
 Freeze the whole pizzas.
 Place frozen pizza on cardboard cake round.
 Completely cover with plastic wrap.
 Completely cover with heavy-duty aluminum foil.
 Store in freezer in large Ziploc bags